LeonelCamposM/Goldbach-sConjecture/README.md

 ## Abstract

 The purpose of this project is to create a brute force solution (for numbers greater than 5) which is expected to be slow; And then try to optimize it using different technologies and concurrency patterns implemented in the C programming language.

+## Requirements

+This program was designed in ubutu 20.04 and requires the following packages:
+- sudo apt install build-essential
+- sudo apt install icdiff